swent-sp-2024-event-radar/event-radar-app/README.md

 - Private and public collection created to manage permissions access using this link: https://stackoverflow.com/questions/46585330/firestore-security-rules-for-public-and-private-fields
     - Check Firestore rules for more information / details
 - Images should be stored in Firebase Storage ( firebase_storage ) to upload the image file and then you store the download url of the image inside the document in the Cloud Firestore ( cloud_firestore ).

-### Events database
-The structure of the user database is as follows:

-_revised 12/4/2024_